Zanzibar Itinerary: A Perfect 4 Days on the Spice Island in 2025

 🏛 If you like historical architecture, you’re definitely going to want to stroll past the Old Dispensary on the seafront.

 Also known as the Ithnashiri Dispensary, this is the most ornate building in Zanzibar.
-It was begun in 1887 to be a hospital.
+When it was started in 1887 it was meant to be a hospital.
 Even so, it was built with stained glass windows, carved doors, and a covered yard.

 The structure never fulfilled its original purpose.
 Instead, the main floor became a dispensary and the upstairs was turned into apartments.
 There’s also a little museum in the building that focuses on the history of Zanzibar.